t3db0t/swymm-blog/site/content/post/how-to-serve-a-fully-functional-web-app-100-free.md

 First things first: I had heard about [Netlify](https://netlify.com) out and about, which is a very simple and effective static web host that uses git pushes to automatically update your site.
 If your application is basically a bunch of JavaScript that gets and sends data from somewhere else, why not just serve the thing the good old-fashioned way, with a single HTTP call?
 (Yes, there are caveats, namely SEO, let's save that for later)

 ### Cost: $0.00 for one user

+Side note: if you shun build chains or are just doing quick-and-dirty prototyping, you can load all your libraries from places like [cdnjs](https://cdnjs.com/) and [unpkg](https://unpkg.com/).

 ## Which Database, and Who Serves It?